-The storage capacity (i.e. water volume) of the CCR surface impoundment at the time of the annual inspection was calculated based on the acreage of the CCR surface impoundment in the large open area where water was present, and the approximate depth of water within that area of the CCR surface impoundment.
+The storage capacity (i.e. water volume) of the CCR surface impoundment at the time of the annual inspection was calculated based on the estimated acreage of the CCR surface impoundment in the large open area where water was present, and the approximate depth of water within that area of the CCR surface impoundment.
+The water depth measurements of the CCR surface impoundment were collected at the time of the annual inspection.